PicsumProjects/wclibc/README.md

-# wclibc
+# WCLibC

-Wasm libc for non-emscripten compilers
+A compact C standard library for non-emscripten compilers.
+(This can also be used with Emscripten)